autumn-mck/site-astro/src/content/markdownPosts/blog/2025/an-old-puzzle/index.md

 ---
-title: Decoding a 20 year old puzzle
+title: Decoding a 20-Year-Old Puzzle
 description: Deobfuscating and deciphering
 published: 2025-07-31
 previewImage: ./preview.png
 ---

-Yesterday I was at a workshop on [web penetration testing](https://indico.cern.ch/event/1560038/attachments/3088048/5517717/2025%20web%20pentesting%20-%20summer%20student%20workshop.pdf) for CERN summer students; although I'd covered most of the content myself previously, the excercises were a lot of fun to work through!
+Yesterday I was at a workshop on [web penetration testing](https://indico.cern.ch/event/1560038/attachments/3088048/5517717/2025%20web%20pentesting%20-%20summer%20student%20workshop.pdf) for CERN summer students; although I'd covered most of the content myself previously, the exercises were a lot of fun to work through!
 The extra puzzle at the end especially hooked me:

 > "This is not a real exercise for finding security bugs, but rather a puzzle for those who finished other exercises and want to have a more difficult challenge.
 >
 > Open [secret.html](./secret.html).
 As you see, it is a single HTML file with some JavaScript embedded.
 There is a secret message that will only be revealed when you provide a correct password.
 Find the password!
-It should be simple - how a static HTML page could possibly hide something, right?
+It should be simple - how could a static HTML page possibly hide something, right?
 >
-> (I found this puzzle public on the Web - I don't know who's the author, so I can't credit him/her.
+> (I found this puzzle public on the Web - I don't know who's the author, so I can't credit them.
 The steps to solve the puzzle proposed in part Hint and Solution are mine - there could be other ways to solve it.)"

 ![Screenshot of a page containing a text box asking for a password to be entered, with a button labeled "Go!"](page.png)